The Guide to Great Green Vegetable Juicing

 What I Do:

 I like to take a combination of low-glycemic fruit, hydrating vegetables, dark greens and bitter herbs and make a powerful super-green juice.
-Popular combinations include
+Popular combinations include.

-1 Lemon diced up, 1 small granny smith apple diced up, 2 handfuls of baby spinach, a handful of dandelion, a handful of cilantro, 1 diced up cucumber and an inch of ginger root
+1 Lemon diced up, 1 small granny smith apple diced up, 2 handfuls of baby spinach, a handful of dandelion, a handful of cilantro, 1 diced up cucumber and an inch of ginger root in your juicing routine.

 1 small granny smith apple diced up, 1 lime diced up, 2 handfuls of watercress, a handful of dill weed, a handful of parsley, 1 stalk of celery and an inch of ginger root.